ParadigmZero/webpage-word-counter/README.md

 ## /dynamicwordcount

 This will count words for a HTML page that heavily modifies the DOM with scripts (for instance).
-It can count standard HTML pages and those HTML pages with JavaScript rendered text.
+It can count standard HTML pages and those HTML pages with JavaScript rendered text based on what the user actually sees.
+It uses Puppeteer and headless browser (Chrome) to do this.

 Unlike the `/wordcount` endpoint however it is not presently effective on counting HTML pages that are in embedded elements also.